Respond to civil harassment restraining order

 File your forms

-Take your forms and copies to the courthouse listed on the papers you were served.
+- Take your original and 2 copies to the courthouse listed on the papers you were served.

 -